When choosing Filament Winding technology for your company, doubts can cloud rational thinking.

 - due to the fact that infrared emitters consume energy, it is very important to calibrate them for your application;

 - most IR sources emit energy over a band rather than at a single wavelength or frequency.
-The broadness of this band, known as purity, can have a major effect on the cure since it establishes the degree of penetration;
+The width of this band, known as purity, greatly influences the cure by determining penetration levels.;

 - another issue to take into consideration is the amount of energy available on the surface of the coating.
 This is known as the watt density.
 If the watt density is too high, the coating will scorch and degrade at the surface.
-This parameter may be adjusted by decreasing the number of emitters or by increasing the distance between the emitter and the part.
+This parameter can be modified by reducing the emitter count or increasing the emitter-to-part distance.